pierstitus/klondiff/README.md

 ## Why Klondike?

-Klondike is a version of Patience, and brings the gold to the surface in diffs with many junk changes.
+[Klondike](https://en.wikipedia.org/wiki/Klondike_(solitaire)) is a version of Patience, and brings the gold to the surface in diffs with many junk changes.

+Piers Titus van der Torren